Does Dyslexia Translate to Business Success?

 Julie Logan, a professor at London's Cass School of Business just came out with a report on the link between dyslexia and business success.
 And what is it?

-Dr. JULIE LOGAN (Director, Simfonec and Entrepreneurship, Cass Business School, London): Well, the link is there's a high incidence of people who have dyslexia, who actually start their own companies.
+JULIE LOGAN: Well, the link is there's a high incidence of people who have dyslexia, who actually start their own companies.

 INSKEEP: Well, let us explain what dyslexia is.
 The simplest explanation supposedly, you see things backwards.